-- gain an understanding of how Access works and what it can be used for - ✓ learn how to start Access from the desktop - ✓ gain an understanding of the Access Start screen - learn how to create a new blank database - ✓ gain an understanding of the Backstage View - ✓ learn how to open an existing database file - ✓ gain an understanding of the Access 2013 screen - ✓ learn how to use the ribbon - learn how to work with the Navigation pane to filter database objects - ✓ learn how to work with a table - ✓ learn how to work with other database objects - ✓ learn how to close a database file - ✓ learn how to exit from Access 2013.
+- gain an understanding of how Access works and what it can be used for - ✓ learn how to start Access from the desktop - ✓ gain an understanding of the Access Start screen - learn how to create a new blank database - ✓ gain an understanding of the Backstage View - ✓ learn how to open an existing database file - ✓ gain an understanding of the Access screen - learn how to work with the Navigation pane to filter database objects - learn how to work with Touch Mode - ✓ learn how to work with a table - ✓ learn how to work with other database objects - \checkmark learn how to close a database file - ✓ learn how to exit from Access.

-UNDERSTANDING MICROSOFT ACCESS 2013
+UNDERSTANDING MICROSOFT ACCESS 2016

-Microsoft Access has a reputation for being a more difficult application to learn and use than its Office siblings: Word, Excel and PowerPoint.
-There are many reasons for this and a good orientation to Microsoft Access will greatly help in understanding how this powerful application can be used to perform a range of useful jobs for work and even for pleasure.
+Microsoft Access has a reputation for being a more difficult application to learn and use than other Office applications such as Word, Excel and PowerPoint.
+There are many reasons for this and a good orientation to Microsoft Access will greatly help in understanding how this powerful application can be used to perform a range of useful jobs.